capgemini-psdu/cloud-former-alexa/cloud-former-lambda/nodeJS/README.md

   if (self.event.request.dialogState == "STARTED" || self.event.request.dialogState == "IN_PROGRESS") {

-    //Check if not set, otherwise recursive call overides the slot value. if (!validateSlot(slots.Users)) {
+    //Check if not set, otherwise recursive call overrides the slot value. if (!validateSlot(slots.Users)) {
       self.emit(':elicitSlot', 'Users', "You will require elevated privileges to call this action, what is your name", null, null);
     }